-2019 Fair value of securities 2018 Fair value of securities
+Carrying value 2020 Fair value of securities collateral £m Carrying value 2019 Fair value of securities collateral £m Assets Collateral shortfall £m £m £.m - £m

-Carrying value Carrying value collateral

-£m £m £m £m

-Assets - 2

-Collateral shortfall - -

-Derivative assets include foreign exchange contracts transacted under bilateral netting agreements (ISDA).
+Derivative assets had a value of less than £1 million in 2019 and included foreign exchange contracts transacted under bilateral netting agreements (ISDA).
 These are traded over-the-counter and are not settled by central counterparties and collateral may be held in mitigation.
-Collateral surplus and shortfall have been calculated at the level of individual counterparties.
+Collateral surplus and shortfall are calculated at the level of individual counterparties.